 Person 5 (building designer) said he had a lot of experience working with councils in the East Midlands (he used to work for a council himself) and boasted a very high first-time pass rate for planning applications.
 His fees are also very affordable.
 When he arrived, the first thing he said was, “This won’t take long, I already know what you want to do.”
 Do you now, Mr Omniscient?
 As we walked around the house with me trying to explain our plan, he kept interrupting with stories of his previous work experiences.
 He was complimentary about how I’ve decorated my home and talked about his interest in interior design and joinery, and promised to send me photos of a workman’s bench he’d made that he was very proud of 🙄.
 I’m not sure he heard even half the things I was trying to say.
-When I mentioned some details I’d want to change during the building work, he said none of that wasn’t important for the planning application and brushed it off.
+When I mentioned some details I’d want to change during the building work, he said none of that was important for the planning application and brushed it off.
 He left after 10 minutes, saying he’d email me with his fees and the photos he’d mentioned.
 I also asked him to include some example drawings he’d done for previous projects.
 I was fully expecting the drawings to have personal information removed but it wasn’t!
 All names and addresses with house layouts were right there.
 SHOCKING.

 I don’t care how cheap he is, he’s not getting my business if he doesn’t care about protecting his clients’ data and identities, let alone his complete disinterest in anything I had to say.
 His drawings looked very basic too.
 Another line drawn.